Altai-man/docs.raku.org/README.md

 zef --deps-only install .
 # Setup highlighting
 cd highlights && git clone https://github.com/Raku/atom-language-perl6.git && npm install . && npm rebuild && cd ..
-# This will take A LOT of time for the first time, because lots of pod files are cached
+# This will take A LOT of time for the first time, because lots of pod files are to be cached
 # It can take e.g. 5 minutes, you were warned, really
 # It will be much faster next time
 DOCKY_PORT=20000 DOCKY_HOST=localhost raku -Ilib service.p6